Awards for Teaching Excellence (ATE)

 Evidencing your contribution

-In assessing applications against the four criteria, the Shortlisting Committee and Selection Committee will take into account the extent to which the submission shows evidence that the applicant’s contribution has:
+In assessing applications against the 4 criteria, the Shortlisting Committee and Selection Committee will take into account the extent to which the submission shows evidence that the applicant’s contribution has:

-- Impacted student learning, student engagement or the overall student experience for a period of no less than three years (two years for early career), not including the time taken for development or trial of any activity which must be demonstrated in student testimonial, student improvement in results over time, and/or strong SECaT results
+- Impacted student learning, student engagement or the overall student experience for a period of no less than 3 years (2 years for early career), not including the time taken for development or trial of any activity which must be demonstrated in student testimonial, student improvement in results over time, and/or strong SECaT results.

 - Drawn on the scholarly literature on teaching and learning to inform the development of initiatives, programs and/or practice.

-Please refer to the information session resources: Addressing a Learning Challenge (PDF, 165.5 KB) and Evidence for your application (PDF, 107.1 KB) when drafting an Expression of Interest or Full Application.
+Refer to the information session resources: Addressing a Learning Challenge (PDF, 165.5 KB) and Evidence for your application (PDF, 107.1 KB) when drafting an expression of interest or full application.
+Also consider the Key Elements of a Successful Nomination resource.

 How to apply